FarmBot-Docs/farmbot-genesis/v1.6/assembly/cables-and-tubing/lighting.md

 # Install the light strip

-Feed the [LED light strip](../../bom/electronics-and-wiring/led-strip.md) through the horizontal cable carrier supports on the Gantry.
+Feed the [LED light strip](../../bom/electronics-and-wiring/led-strip.md) (highlighted orange in the image below) through the horizontal cable carrier supports on the gantry.

 ![lights](_images/lights.png)